13.12 shares ancient knowledge through experiences that illuminate and inspire.

 With an interdisciplinary focus, we bring together artists, cultural elders, communities and academics to present multi-artform experiences and to nurture research that promotes ancient wisdom cultures and global indigenous ways of knowing.

-In an increasingly uncertain and disconnected world, ancient wisdom cultures are more important than ever, to activate community renewal, conviviality, new conciousness and to discover transformative ways of seeing, feeling and being.
+In an increasingly uncertain world, ancient wisdom cultures are more important than ever, to activate community renewal, conviviality, new consciousness and to discover transformative ways of seeing, feeling and being.

 LAMINE SONKO | DIRECTOR